 Yes, you will be assigned appropriate copyright or licence rights for the bespoke code that we write for your project.
 We are transparent with intellectual property rights, and you will have the opportunity to review our code ownership terms before the project begins.

 To ensure a secure service, we do not publicly detail all our security precautions.
 However, we can provide an overview of some of the steps we take to protect your data:

-The frameworks that we develop within provide tested security features out-of-the-box.
-For example, Yii2 and Laravel allow us to escape and sanitise user inputs to protect against SQL injection attacks, XSS, host-header and CSRF exploits, as well as avoiding direct file exposure through protected restricted directories.
-Debugging modes are only enabled on test environments, meaning that live servers don’t reveal source code in the event of error.
+The frameworks that we develop within, provide tested security features out-of-the-box.
+For example, Yii2 and Laravel allow us to escape and sanitise user inputs to protect against SQL injection attacks, XSS, host-header and CSRF exploits, as well as avoiding direct file exposure through protected and restricted directories.
+Debugging modes are only enabled on test environments, meaning that live servers don’t reveal source code in the event of an error.
 We also write our own code in special circumstances to build upon the protections provided by such frameworks.